cyaninc/git-fat/README.rst

 After we've done a new clone of a repository using ``git-fat``, to get the additional files we do a fat pull.
-This will pull the default backend which can be explicitely mentioned as in the namespaced ``.gitfat`` example above, or else is determined by the first entry in the *main configuration file*, as in the legacy ``.gitfat`` example above.
+This will pull the default backend which can be explicitly mentioned as in the namespaced ``.gitfat`` example above, or else is determined by the first entry in the *main configuration file*, as in the legacy ``.gitfat`` example above.